 - people in prison

 When a property is empty, there may be a time when it is exempt from Council Tax.
 This means that nobody is responsible for paying Council Tax for that property.
 Certain properties may also be exempt even when people are living in them, for example, if all the residents are full-time students.
+However, if a property has been empty for over a year a levy of 100% of the council tax charge will be applied unless the property is actively being marketed for sale or rent.

 If a disabled person living in the property has to use a wheelchair indoors or has an extra room because of their needs, we may reduce their Council Tax.